openmainframeproject/tac/process/contribution_guidelines.md

 ### Signoff for commits where the DCO signoff was missed

 When bringing in a code repository for the first time, or commits done before the DCO checks are enabled, there would be a series of commits that don't include the sign-off statement.
-You can retroactively signoff commits you've made by make a commit with your DCO signoff that contains a new text file ( suggested name is past_commits.txt ) with the following contents:
+You can retroactively signoff commits you've made by making a commit with your DCO signoff that contains a new text file ( suggested name is past_commits.txt ) with the following contents:

 ````
 The following commits were made pursuant to the Developer Certificate of Origin, even though a Signed-off-by: was not included in the commit message.